 Football (Soccer)

-Soccer analytics focus on chance quality rather than results, helping identify over- and under-performance.
+Football analytics focus on chance quality rather than results, helping identify over- and under-performance to identify value in our football match previews and betting analysis.

 Metrics used include: